A Review of Starting Strength for Building Muscle

 One of the things that Rippetoe does throughout the Starting Strength book is to teach us how to get more muscle growth out of the main powerlifting lifts.
 He recommends low-bar squatting with a narrower stance to a deeper depth, benching with a narrower grip to increase the range of motion, and deadlifting with a conventional stance to increase our back involvement.
 These changes won’t help people improve their powerlifting total, no, but they certainly make the powerlifting lifts better for stimulating muscle growth.
 He also favours sets of 5 repetitions instead of using even lower rep ranges, which, again, is quite a bit better for stimulating muscle growth.
 And he includes the overhead press and power clean alongside the low-bar squat, bench press, and deadlift.

 So, is Starting Strength better than a powerlifting program for building muscle?
 Yes, no doubt.
 Mind you, most powerlifters alternate between hypertrophy phases, strength phases, and peaking phases.
-The hypertrophy phases are designed to stimulate muscle growth (size gains), the strength phases are designed to make those bigger muscles stronger (neural gains), and the peaking phases are designed to prepare those big and strong muscles for a powerlifting competition (restful practice).
+The hypertrophy phases are designed to stimulate muscle growth (because bigger muscles are stronger muscles), the strength phases are designed to make those bigger muscles stronger (by improving coordination), and the peaking phases are designed to prepare those big and strong muscles for a powerlifting competition (restful practice).

 Strength training isn’t designed to make our muscles bigger.
 It’s designed to make our big muscles stronger.
 That means that someone who aspires to become a good powerlifter will typically be advised to start with hypertrophy training to gain muscle size and then switch to strength training as they get closer to their genetic muscular potential.
 That’s especially true for skinnier people who are starting off with less muscle mass.